 Slow Flow Vinyasa: This class allows beginners and seasonal yogis alike to create their own synchronized dance, while learning poses and how to move, breathe, and stretch between poses.
 Slow flow allows the practitioner time to evaluate how and when a pose should be modified, due to physical limitations or limitations in experience.
 The practitioner also has the time to mentally engage with the body, as it moves through a flow.
 The mind and body connection is one of the main goals when practicing Yoga.
 All levels of Yoga practitioners can find their personal challenges, as they slowly and mindfully move through a mellow flow.
 The pace may be slower, but challenges will be present with difficulties to work through.
 Slow Flow Vinyasa Yoga is a healing dance of moving meditation.

 Yin Yoga: Also called “the Quiet Practice,” this class offers a compliment to your regular yoga practice.
 The aim is to relax the muscles in order to access a deep stretch in the connective tissue, ligaments and joints.
 Most of the asana performed are floor poses, therefore this class is open to everyone.
 Guided meditations and breath techniques will be explored with emphasis on the subtle body.
 Yin will help you feel integrated and grounded on all levels.

-Open-level Vinyasa: This class is for all levels of practice and moves at a moderate pace.
+Open-level Vinyasa: This class is for all levels of practice and moves at a medium pace.
 In addition to a series of vinyasas (movement with the breath), there will be balancing postures and some inversions (always optional).
 This class is great for those who want to build strength and endurance, and gain a sense of well-being.

 Hour Vinyasa Flow: A mindfully-structured flow class, focused on coordinating breath with movement.
 This class is open to all levels and modifications are encouraged.